lalunamel/youtube-timestamp-in-address-bar/README.md

 A minimal Chrome extension that updates the current YouTube video's URL with the most recently watched timestamp.
 Useful for bookmarking videos and resuming playback without relying on YouTube's watch history.

+## Installing

+This extension is not published to any store (e.g. the Chrome Web Store).

+To install, download this repository as a zip, then go to `chrome://extensions/` > `Load Unpacked` > Select the downloaded zip

 ## Features

 - Automatically appends or updates the `t=` parameter in the URL as the video plays.